-Air Tech Air Conditioning & Plumbing knows that accurately managing your heating and cooling system starts with understanding all the components.
+Air Tech of Houston AC & Plumbing knows that accurately managing your heating and cooling system starts with understanding all the components.
 Have you ever wondered how your thermostat controls your entire home’s air conditioning?
 It’s time to find out!

 Although most thermostats on the market are now upgraded to digital, they used to be created without any digital components at all.
 In some older homes or buildings, you may still come across a non-digital thermostat.

 Non-digital systems utilize a tiny glass tube with mercury inside.
 A coiled piece of metal expands and contracts according to the heat in the space, tilting the mercury left or right.
 When the mercury reaches one side or the other, it prompts an electrical signal to be sent through wires to turn on the heat/cooling or turn it off.